hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 To create the REST API we need to launch the `composer-rest-server` and tell it how to connect to our deployed business network.

-Note that the module composer-rest-server would have been installed when you installed the Development environment.
+Note that the composer-rest-server module would have been installed earlier, when you installed the Development environment.

-Now launch the server with the command:
+Launch the server with the command:

 composer-rest-server